Many Rolling Papers and Wraps Have Toxic Metals and Pesticides

 • Rolling papers

-Products tested in the study were either purchased on Amazon or from the smoke shops located in and around Santa Cruz.
-The results of this study showed that close to 90 percent of the products tested for heavy metals were contaminated.
+SC LABS purchased products tested in the study on Amazon or smoke shops located around Santa Cruz.
+This study showed that close to 90 percent of the products tested for heavy metals were contaminated.

 They each had at least one heavy metal present in them.
 Excellent examples of heavy metals include:

 Of the widely known heavy metals, lead was the most prevalent.
 Studies have shown that overexposure to the abovementioned metals can lead to various health issues.
-They can cause kidney problems, cancer, and neurotoxicity in humans.
+For example, they can cause kidney problems, cancer, and neurotoxicity in humans.

 • 16 percent of the test products had detectable pesticide levels